ohollmen/DPUT/README.md

   - Passing a explicit path sets working dir to that value
   - passing the kw param, but with false value does not set any explicit working dir.
 Docker sets the cwd for you.
   - When kw param is completely left out, container cwd is set to current host cwd
-- mergeuser - User to add as resolvable user in container /etc/passwd using volume mapping (e.g. "compute").
+- mergeuser - User to add as resolvable user in container /etc/passwd using volume mapping (e.g. user "compute").
-- asuser - Run as user (resolvable on local system **and** docker.
+- asuser - Run as user (resolvable on local system **and** docker) by username (Not uidnumber).
+- asgroup - Run as group (either group name or gidnumber)
 - vols - an array of volume mappings.
 Simple 1:1 mappings with form:to the same can be given without delimiting ":".

 Todo: